igl-myrick/portfolio/README.md

 ## Description

-_The landing page of my portfolio._
+_This is the landing page of my portfolio, where you can find more about me._

 ## Setup/Installation Requirements